 The Corsair GLAIVE PRO is a great wired gaming mouse.
 Its unique design has three swappable side panels that give you the choice of a thumb rest, or two different textures of grippy rubber.
 Its sensor performance is excellent, and it has a low enough click latency that even serious gamers shouldn't notice any delay.
-Unfortunately, its braided cable is rather stiff and retains kinks from packaging, and we measured a fair amount of CPI overshoot from the sensor.
+Unfortunately, its braided cable is rather stiff and retains kinks from packaging, and the sensor is a little inconsistent.

 The Corsair GLAIVE PRO is a good mouse for office or multimedia use.
 You can change its shape and feel by using the three different included side panels, so anyone should be able to get a comfortable grip.
 It's good for all hand sizes with claw grip, and only extra-large hands will likely have a tough time with palm grip.
 There are two programmable side buttons, which can help you navigate your work programs quickly, and the mouse feels very well-built.

 The Corsair GLAIVE PRO is a great FPS gaming mouse.
 Its three different side panels let you customize the grip, and it's comfortable enough for long gaming sessions.
 It has a very low click latency, and its sensor performance is excellent.
 It's good for claw grip with any hand size, and only those with very large hands will likely have a problem with palm grip.
 While you can slightly adjust its weight depending on the attached side panel, this mouse is fairly heavy even with the lightest panel.